 a.
 What are some of the key policy opportunities and challenges associated with OTTs?

 b.
-How can OTT players and other stakeholders offering application services contribute in those aspects related to the security, safety and trust of the consumer?
+How can stakeholders promote greater consumer trust in connection with OTTs?

 Some experts were of the view that focus should be maintained on “consumer trust” specifically as that is the most important aspect to consider for policy-making on mobilizing OTTs for sustainable development.
-Some other experts suggested that the concept of “trust”, as it relates to policy imperatives for new and emerging digital technologies and trends such as OTTs, is broader than “consumer trust” and it is important to focus on all three aspects – security, safety and trust.
+Some other experts suggested that the concept of “trust”, as it relates to policy imperatives for OTTs, is broader than “consumer trust” and it is important to focus on all three aspects – security, safety and trust.

 c.
-What approaches might be considered regarding OTTs to help the creation of an environment in which all stakeholders are able to prosper and thrive?
+What approaches might be considered regarding OTTs to help foster an environment that promotes competition and improves the range of all services to businesses, consumers, academic institutions, etc.?

 d.
 How can OTT players and telecom operators best engage with one another at a local and international level?

-Are there model partnership agreements that could be developed?
+Some experts were of the view that this should explore what model partnership agreements could be developed.
+Other experts were of the opinion that the WTPF-21 should avoid delving into discussions that are too prescriptive, as may be the case with this question.

 e.
 How can OTTs contribute to economic development?